ministryofjustice/itpolicycontent/content/using-your-own-smartphone-laptop-tablet-or-pc-for-work.md

 ## If something goes wrong

-If your device is lost, stolen or 'hacked', you must:
+If you think your device is lost, stolen or 'hacked', you must:

 - tell your line manager straight away
 - ring the Service Desk on  where the analyst will ask the relevant questions and note responses on the ticket